Hip Fracture in Elderly Patients

 What are the Types of Hip Fracture?

-How Is The Hip Fracture Treatment?
+How Is The Treatment for Hip Fractures?

 Post-Surgery Process